Nodgar/Nodgar/README.md

 - 👋 Hi, I’m @Nodgar
 - 👀 I’m interested in ...
 All kind of WebDevelopment (Front, back, full-stack) and Machine Learnign and AIs
 - 🌱 I’m currently learning ...
 React, Angular, Vue, Net Core...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... luisbauer98@gmail.com
+- 📫 How to reach me (just for relevant matters) ... luisbauer98@gmail.com

 <!---
 Nodgar/Nodgar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.